CryptalDash (CRD) Trading Down 2.5% Over Last 7 Days

-CryptalDash (CURRENCY:CRD) traded up 2.7% against the dollar during the 1 day period ending at 18:00 PM ET on September 5th.
-In the last week, CryptalDash has traded down 2.5% against the dollar.
-One CryptalDash coin can now be bought for $0.0066 or 0.00000017 BTC on exchanges.
+CryptalDash (CURRENCY:CRD) traded up 2.7% against the US dollar during the one day period ending at 14:00 PM E.T. on September 7th.
+One CryptalDash coin can currently be purchased for about $0.0066 or 0.00000017 BTC on major cryptocurrency exchanges.
+Over the last week, CryptalDash has traded down 2.5% against the US dollar.
 CryptalDash has a market capitalization of $6.62 million and approximately $402.00 worth of CryptalDash was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.